Theodlz/frigate/visualizations/visualizations.md

-### Visualizing ZTF alerts
+# Visualizing ZTF alerts

 This directory contains tools to visualize the ZTF alert data which can be retrieved with Frigate.
-An example parquet file, modeling the data retrieved by Frigate for a single night of alerts, is saved in the [example_data directory](./example_data) directory and can be used to test these plotting options.
+An example parquet file, modeling the data retrieved by Frigate for a single night of alerts, is saved in the [example_data directory](./example_data) and can be used to test these plotting options.
 An introduction to analyzing ZTF alerts can be found in the notebook [intro_to_frigate](./intro_to_frigate.ipynb).

 Additional development of these visualization tools can be found on this [Miro board](https://miro.com/app/board/uXjVIHR3y_Y=/).

-# t-SNE
+### t-SNE

 t-SNE is an tool to visualize high-dimensional data.
 An introduction to using t-SNE can be found in the notebook [tsne_example](tsne/tsne_example.ipynb).